beben-fe/anime-web-app/README.md

 # Anime Explorer

 A modern web application for exploring and discovering anime using the Jikan API (unofficial MyAnimeList API).
-Built with Next.js 15, React 19, and Tailwind CSS.
+Built with Next.js 14, React 18, and Tailwind CSS.

 ## Features

 - Browse anime with pagination
 - Real-time search with debouncing
-- Advanced filtering system (type, score, status, rating, genres)
+- Advanced filtering system (type, score, status, rating)
 - Detailed anime information pages
 - Responsive design for all devices
 - Modern UI with loading states and animations